albuen/termie_the_snake/README.md

-Termie the snake is a treminal snake game coded in ruby
+Termie the snake is a terminal snake game coded in ruby.